OctopusDeploy/blog/blog/2022-q3/devops-verses-sdlc/index.md

   - DevOps
 ---

-If you are using a traditional software development life cycle (SDLC) you may have questions about where DevOps fits in.
+If you're using a traditional software development life cycle (SDLC) you may have questions about where DevOps fits in.
 Can the two exist together, or are there too many conflicts?
 This article addresses the differences between the two approaches.

 ## What is the SDLC